nicholaswmin/automap/README.md

       as part of a transaction.
       Retries are not currently implemented.

-[^2]: Maybe Sting lives here.
-Lots of fan-mail.
+[^2]: The singer "Sting" lives here and gets lots of fan-mail.
-      This isn't your run-of-the-mill apartment building.
+      Obviously, this isn't your run-of-the-mill apartment building.

 <!--- Badges -->